Faylek/NumberGuessingGame/README.md

 # NumberGuessingGame
 A simple CLI application.
-This application is solution for the number guessing game pet-project from roadmap.sh
+This application is solution for the number guessing game pet-project from site: https://roadmap.sh/projects/number-guessing-game

 ## Introduction
 ---------------